SergeLavrentyev/easy_php_docker/README.md

     mkdir /decker/services/php/${YOUR_VERSION}
     touch /decker/services/php/${YOUR_VERSION}/Dockerfile
 ```
-And then edit your Dockerfile as you need. **Do not forget to change PHP_VERSION in .env file.**
+And then edit your Dockerfile as you need. **Do not forget to change PHP_VERSION in the .env file.**

 ### Current service versions